elixir-europe-training/ELIXIR-TrP-FAIR-Training-Flowchart/flowchart_description.md

 ### 4. Accessibility

 In order to make materials open for re-use, it is important that potential re-users can easily access them, that they are in a format that can be re-used, and that they are persistently available.
-(Internal) servers and cloud instances typically do not a very good job in this, because they are often not stable in terms of permissions, availability and persistence.
+(Internal) servers and cloud instances typically are not a good option because they are often not stable in terms of permissions, availability and persistence.
 Therefore, it is recommended to use GitHub linked with Zenodo, or, if you are not using GitHub, host materials on Zenodo.
 If Zenodo is not an option, you can also use other repositories like Figshare, or institutional repositories.

 **@ELIXIR:** we recommend using GitHub linked with Zenodo.
 As mentioned above, if GitHub is not used, materials can be hosted on Zenodo.